ianfnelson/blog.iannelson.uk/content/about/index.md

 - Rankings of Wordle scores from my extended family, with statistical overanalysis.
 - Reflections on parenting, middle age, and why my dog Sadie is the most emotionally intelligent member of our household.

 I live in North Yorkshire with my brilliant wife Jocelyn and three teenagers.
-We have loud dinners, strong opinions, and a miniature schnauzer with delusions of grandeur.
-When I’m not building systems, I’m reading novels, trimming hedges, playing board games, or walking through Skipwith Common pretending I’m in a philosophical essay.
+We have chatty dinners, strong opinions, and a miniature schnauzer with delusions of grandeur.
+When I’m not building systems, I’m reading novels, building Lego, or walking through Skipwith Common pretending I’m in a philosophical essay.

 I journal daily, which is probably why I blog only occasionally.